-The original Matrix Profile model does not adjust its model parameters based on the anomalies detected, which can cause repetitive false alarms for a long period of time.
-To reduce false positive rate, our adaptive training module, which is called when an alarm is raised by the anomaly detection module, adjusts not only the model parameters affected at the current time step but also those that may be affected in the near future.
+The original Matrix Profile model does not adjust its model parameters based on the anomalies it has detected, which can cause repetitive false alarms for a long period of time.
+To reduce false positive rate, the adaptive training module of RAMP, which is called when an alarm is raised by the anomaly detection module, adjusts not only the model parameters affected at the current time step but also those that may be affected in the near future.